Managing in Italy

 In comparison with people in many other countries, Italian team members are likely to feel uncomfortable in risky or ambiguous situations.
-To overcome this high "uncertainty avoidance," ensure that your proposals, ideas, or suggestions are backed up with carefully-checked facts, logic, and statistics.
+To overcome this high "uncertainty avoidance," ensure that your proposals, ideas or suggestions are backed up with carefully checked facts, logic, and statistics.

-Give your team members extra time to plan the details of a project or task; this time will help them reduce the number of unknowns, and allow them to feel more comfortable.
+Give your team members extra time to plan the details of a project or task; this time will help them to reduce the number of unknowns, and allow them to feel more comfortable.
 You might also want to use tools such as Risk Analysis, Contingency Planning, or Scenario Analysis with them to explore risks and uncertainties further.

 Next, take steps to build team camaraderie.
 In Italy, hierarchy is observed and is highly respected.
 Because of this, you may find that managers don't often socialize with their team members.
 So, get to know your team members and build trust during the work day.
 Pay attention to your organization's hierarchy, and recognize that your team members will likely show you a great deal of respect.